WebAssembly/component-model/design/mvp/CanonicalABI.md

   return math.ceil(len(labels) / 32)
 ```

-### Runtime State
+### Call Context

 The subsequent definitions of loading and storing a value from linear memory
-require additional runtime state, which is threaded through most subsequent
+require additional configuration and state, which is threaded through most
-definitions via the `cx` parameter of type `CallContext`:
+subsequent definitions via the `cx` parameter of type `CallContext`:
 ```python
 @dataclass
 class CallContext:
   opts: CanonicalOptions
   inst: ComponentInstance
 ```
+Note that the `Task` and `Subtask` classes defined below derive `CallContext`,
+adding additional state only used for export and import calls, resp.

+### Canonical ABI Options

 The `opts` field of `CallContext` contains all the possible `canonopt`
 immediates that can be passed to the `canon` definition being implemented.